 Madison, WI 53706

 2011: M.S.
 Forest Resources, University of Washington

 2009: B.S.
 Environmental Science and Resource Management, University of Washington

-Landscape and wildlife ecologist, broadly interested in impacts of human-induced global change on forest ecosystems and biodiversity.
-Research integrates field data with remote sensing data using innovative quantitative and spatial modeling techniques.
+Landscape and wildlife ecologist, broadly interested in impacts of global change on ecosystems and biodiversity, with a focus on avian responses to land use and land cover change.
+Research integrates field-based surveys with remote sensing data using innovative quantitative and spatial modeling techniques.
 Current projects include impacts of shale gas energy development (i.e., fracking) on forests and migratory birds in the central Appalachian region, as well as development of novel remote sensing habitat indices for biodiversity applications.

 When I’m not in front of a computer I love playing outside with my husband and two sons.
 Interests include: hiking, running, gardening, linguistics, science fiction, and taco trucks.